 (1) The Agreement operates and takes effect despite any enactment or other law.

+(1A) The termination agreement operates and takes effect despite any enactment or other law.

-(2) If a provision of the scheduled agreement or the 2015 variation agreement expressly or by implication purports to modify or exclude the application or operation of an enactment for a purpose or in relation to a person or thing, the application or operation of the enactment is modified or excluded for that purpose, or in relation to that person or thing, to the extent or for the period mentioned in the provision or necessary for the provision to have effect.
+(2) If a provision of the scheduled agreement, the 2015 variation agreement or the termination agreement expressly or by implication purports to modify or exclude the application or operation of an enactment for a purpose or in relation to a person or thing, the application or operation of the enactment is modified or excluded for that purpose, or in relation to that person or thing, to the extent or for the period mentioned in the provision or necessary for the provision to have effect.

 (3) This section does not limit or otherwise affect the application of the Government Agreements Act 1979.

-[Section 6 amended by No. 1 of 2016 s.
-6.]
+[Section 6 amended: No. 1 of 2016 s.
+6; No. 12 of 2018 s.
+7.]

 Schedule 1 — Natural Gas (Canning Basin Joint Venture) Agreement 2012